-You can purchase some of Coverstory books ebooks (EPUB format) directly from us at slightly reduced rates compared to most on-line retailers.
+In addition to being able to buy paperback copies of our books through on-line retailers and on order from ‘bricks and mortar’ bookshops, you can purchase some of Coverstory books ebooks (EPUB format) directly from us at slightly reduced rates.
 We will email your ebook to you on receipt of payment.

 [Your receipt will show payment to I. Gouge.
 Please allow 24 hours for delivery.]

 It is particularly pleasing to be able to bring together the work of forty-seven talented writers – from the UK, the USA, Australia and New Zealand – to create what is a truly eclectic mix of styles and genres.
 This is our second anthology following on from the publication of “New Contexts: 1” in January of this year.